The Deep Sea and the Creatures that Live in It; C.P Idyll; Thomas Y. Crowell Company; New York; 1976.

 2. Anything too deep or too great to be measured; lowest depth: Melody's heart felt like an abyss of despair after she received the e-mail.

 3. An immeasurably deep chasm, depth, or void: The canyon was described as an abyss because it was almost impossible to see its bottom.

-4. The primeval chaos out of which it was believed that the earth and sky were formed: The film portrayed the abyss out of which the formation of the earth and solar system is supposed to have taken place.
+4. The primeval chaos out of which it was believed that the earth and sky were formed: The film portrayed the abyss out of which the formation of the earth and solar system was supposed to have taken place.

-5. The abode of evil spirits; hell, thought of as a bottomless pit: Hugh's anguished soul descended into the abyss of hell.
+5. The abode of evil spirits; thought of as a bottomless pit: Hugh's anguished soul descended into the abyss of hell.

 Strictly speaking, the abyss is a particular zone extending between 3,000 and 6,000 meters (9,840 and 19,680 feet at 3.28 feet per meter) in depth.
-By extension, the abyss is also used to designate the deep oceans everywhere.
+By extension, the abyss is also used to designate deep oceans everywhere.